infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

-6. When the message menu is opened, controllers can see what messages were previously sent to that specific aircraft, and on what frequency.
+6. When the message menu is opened, controllers can see what messages were previously sent to that specific aircraft, and on what frequency